 Social media is one of the most powerful venues for brand exposure.
-It has transformed marketing into a medium through which consumers welcome advertising into their lives—rather than fast-forwarding through commercials or deleting spam emails.
+It’s transformed marketing into something consumers readily welcome, unlike the gut reaction that commonly leads people to fast-forward through commercials or delete spam emails.

-To keep up, brands are learning how to create content for social media marketing so they can interact with their customers, leading to a larger following and more exposure.
+It’s a fast-changing world, though—just consider the rise of TikTok in recent years.
+To keep up, brands must understand how to create effective social media content to cultivate a larger following and get more exposure.

 Building content for your brand’s social media should be a key part of your marketing strategy.
 It’s important to produce deliberate, quality content that connects with your audience.
 Here are some essential steps on how to create great content for social media.

 1. Do Your Research

 Before creating your content, you need to determine your target audience.
 Who’s viewing your content?
 This information is vital in deciding how to create a content plan for social media.
 Website analytic software can help define your audience, tell you how they’re finding your site, and indicate what kind of content they prefer.

 Google Analytics and Yahoo Web Analytics offer free services for compounding data about your website.
 Other hosting services, such as Squarespace, offer reports on your web traffic, providing data that outlines what visitors are seeking and how they’re interacting with the site.